Hirokazu Tategata's Danceable LIFE Vol.10

 Personally, I was strongly attracted to the circular exhibition room.
 It is a very comfortable space with a high ceiling.

 "This is where Yoshishige Saito's" interior "is exhibited.
-He has been working on" piercing "works such as semi-solid and abstract expressions since before the war.
+He has been working on" piercing "works such as semi-three-dimensional and abstract expressions since before the war.
 This work was originally created assuming a rectangular room.
-However, when the "Postwar Japanese Avant-garde Art" exhibition was held at the museum in 1994, it was exhibited for the first time in this circular exhibition room under the instructions of the artist himself. "
+However, when the "Postwar Japanese Avant-garde Art" exhibition was held at the museum in 1994, it was exhibited for the first time in this circular exhibition room under the direction of the artist himself. "

 The last room is "Today's Artist Exhibition".

-"The Yokohama Civic Art Gallery was opened in 1964, and the" Today's Artist Exhibition ", which introduces notable contemporary artists, is now being held.
+"The Yokohama Civic Art Gallery was opened in 1964, and the" Today's Writer Exhibition ", which introduces notable contemporary artists, is now being held.
 Here, we introduce the works of the artists exhibited in the 1960s from the exhibition held over 40 years. "

 Performing arts such as dance are originally a momentary world that disappears every moment, but there are an increasing number of works that are not complete as things even in art.
 Modern art may be enjoyed not only by looking at it, but also by all five senses, including taste, smell, and texture.